micilini/KSVideoGenerator/README.md

 ⚡ **No external installs required** — Chromium and FFmpeg binaries are bundled.
 🌐 **Cross-platform** — runs out of the box on Windows & Linux.

+If you want to Download the distribuition version of this library, just go to the [Releases page](https://github.com/micilini/KSVideoGenerator/releases/tag/Version0.0.1) :)

 ---